sv222/cloud-engineer-interview-questions/README.md

 ### What is the AWS Snowball Edge device?

 AWS Snowball Edge is a device that can be used to transfer data to and from AWS.
-Snowball Edge is a good option for transferring large amounts of data, such as data for migration or disaster recovery.
+Note that AWS closed Snowball Edge to new customers in November 2025 and the service is in maintenance mode, so existing users should plan migrations to services such as AWS DataSync or AWS Data Transfer Terminal.

 Snowball Edge is also a good option for running edge computing applications.
 Edge computing applications are applications that are run on devices that are located close to the data source.
 This can reduce latency and improve performance.